s1998/compiler/README.md

 ## Running the sample code

 To run code, write in samplecode file and execute code_gen_advamced.
+The generated intermediate code is saved in intermediate_code.
 Sample test cases are present in sample_test.
 Code :
 ```